Nivitus/Movies_Recommendation_Engine/README.md

    ```

 ## About Dataset
 For this project I have download dataset form [Kaggel](https://www.kaggle.com/rounakbanik/movie-recommender-systems/data).
-Aprat from that got another data file using web scrapping from IMDB using my Account API key.
+Aprat from that got another data file using web scrapping from TMDB using my Account API key.

 ## Deployment on Heroku
 - After successfully running my app on your local machine, you can also deploy my app on heroku by following the steps given on [Heroku Documentation](https://devcenter.heroku.com/articles/getting-started-with-python).
 You have to do it on your own risk.